Financial Aid Policies and Procedures

 Perhaps the single most important item for you to know is this: in most cases, you are awarded grants, loans, scholarships and other forms of financial assistance for the purpose of completing classes taken toward earning a degree.
 This means that most forms of financial assistance you receive from the federal government (for example, Federal Pell Grants, Federal undergraduate / graduate student loans), from the State of Tennessee (for example, the TELS scholarship program) or from private or university benefactors carry substantial penalties if you enroll in courses but don’t finish those courses.

 Remember this: financial aid is awarded to students so that they may complete courses, not so that they may attempt courses.
 This is an important and significant distinction.
 Should you enroll in courses but fail to successfully complete the course, you could become personally financially responsible for the costs of your tuition and fees, plus be required to pay back the loans, grants or scholarships that you received.
-You should never withdraw from any course or stop attending any course without first consulting with your Enrollment Counselor and your academic advisor.
+You should never withdraw from any course or stop attending any course without first consulting with the MT One Stop and your academic advisor.

 Students who drop classes on or before the census date (the 14th calendar day of fall / spring semesters) may have their aid adjusted.
 In addition, faculty at MTSU are requested to report academic engagement by a published date (i.e., the census date).
 Though MTSU faculty are not required to take official attendance throughout the semester, faculty can report academic engagement throughout the semester by taking attendance or by a documented academic activity.
-If a student is reported as ‘Stopped Attending’ or ‘Never attended’ all enrolled courses within a semester, the student is considered to be “unofficially” withdrawn from the university.
+If a student is reported as ‘Stopped Attending’ or ‘Never attended’ in all enrolled courses within a semester, the student is considered to be “unofficially” withdrawn from the university.
 Withdrawals may have serious impact on the student’s financial aid status.

-- Students who receive the Federal Pell Grant, Federal SEOG, Federal TEACH Grant, Federal Perkins Loan, or Federal Direct Loans must complete at least 60% of the semester to earn 100% of their aid.
-If you are officially or unofficially withdrawn before completing 60% of the term, then MTSU must perform a Federal Return of Title IV Funds Calculation.
+- Students who receive the Federal Pell Grant, Federal SEOG, Federal TEACH Grant, or Federal Direct Loans must complete more than 60% of the semester to earn 100% of their aid.
+If you are officially or unofficially withdrawn before completing more than 60% of the term, then MTSU must perform a Federal Return of Title IV Funds Calculation.
 The Return Calculation is based on the premise that students “earn” federal financial aid for each calendar day that they attend classes.
 This means that the University may be required to return all or part of your aid to the federal government if you withdraw before completing your classes.
 You will also still be responsible for paying any applicable tuition and fees for the courses you attempted but did not complete.
 Anytime a Return Calculation is performed, the student is likely to owe a balance to the University from funds that must be returned.
 It is very important that you attend your courses!
 To review the Return Calculation Policy and examples, click here.